 This probably applies to a lot of developers, but the rendering and frame rate issues – a lot of people had struggles with that.
 Furthermore, the period of time that we spend on optimization has shortened significantly since the switch to PS4.
 And things like rendering, frame rate, that doesn't necessarily just apply to The Last Guardian, it applies to everybody.

 Obviously, this is all imagination at this point.
 I probably would have been comfortable with the end result – originally, this game was designed for PS3.
 Assuming that all of the game architecture and all of the game design was suited to deliver the experience I envisioned, given those assumptions I think it would have been a good product.

 And just in case that comment was misleading in any way, technical limitations probably only existed up to the PS2 generation.
 From PS3 and PS4, especially considering the delivery of expression, motion, etc. – from those elements, it's a matter of how the game is designed, but it's not technical limitations at that point.
 The PS3 was not restricting me from doing something.

 As we tried to explain earlier in the presentation, it's a collaborative effort.
 Obviously, Japan Studios is kind of the mothership.
 [I'm] the creative director and GenDesign kind of works more specifically on aesthetics.
 If we had to call out a specific area or element, that is their main focus.

 I have met Mark maybe three or four times.
 Our main focus of discussion was graphic shaders and, obviously, him being a hardware designer.
 Other examples would be, like I would ask Mark "What are other teams doing?"
 So he would reach out to Naughty Dog, Guerrilla Games, and see what they were doing with their animation and stuff like that.
 He would play that role as well.

 I was honestly concerned people might have forgotten or given up or whatnot, but the reaction so far has been very positive.
 I'm very overwhelmed, very thankful, very grateful.
 I also feel like those fans and their passion has helped me and the team to continue moving on, heads down, to keep pushing and working hard.
 That's fueling our motivation at this point.

-After getting this game out, what are your plans for the future?In between the ups and downs of game development, I've spun up a few concepts.
+In between the ups and downs of game development, I've spun up a few concepts.
 They're kind of on the backburner right now, obviously, because The Last Guardian is the main focus.
 Once we get this out, maybe I will be able to explore those ideas a little bit further.